Schools become flashpoint for Republicans eyeing White House

 Former Vice President Mike Pence, who is considering a presidential campaign, is using a group he formed to rally conservatives against transgender-affirming policies in schools.
 The group’s plans to run ads, hold rallies and canvass in early voting state Iowa comes as a federal appeals court is set to consider a case involving an Iowa school district’s policy to support transgender students.

 In the U.S., public education is run by states and largely paid for by state and local taxpayers.
-The federal government does not, for instance, certify teachers nor regulate how schools hire staff.
-And the feds also don’t control curriculum standards like those DeSantis has backed in Florida.
+The federal government does not, for instance, certify teachers or regulate how schools hire staff.
+And Washington also doesn’t control curriculum standards like those DeSantis has backed in Florida.
 But Congress or the Department of Education can incentivize certain education practices by tying them to federal money.

 So it’s not unheard of for presidential candidates to talk about education.

-The more recent divisive shift to social issues in schools is an outgrowth of Gov. Glenn Youngkin’s successful bid in 2021 to become the first Republican in more than a decade to win Virginia’s governorship.
-Youngkin, himself a potential presidential candidate, campaigned on parental rights, appealing to parents frustrated over school closures during the pandemic and said he would ban the teaching of critical race theory in public schools.
+The more recent divisive shift to social issues in schools is an outgrowth of Glenn Youngkin’s successful bid in 2021 to become the first Republican in more than a decade to be elected as Virginia’s governor.
+Youngkin, himself a potential presidential candidate in 2024, campaigned on parental rights.
+He appealed to parents frustrated over school closures during the pandemic and said he would ban the teaching of critical race theory in public schools.

 Once in office, his administration began the process of rewriting the state’s model policies for the treatment of transgender students, issuing guidance for school divisions that would roll back some accommodations and tighten parental notification requirements.